youph/stellar-search/README.md

 ## Building

+Your docker daemon must be running since the build will spin up and tear down an elasticsearch docker container for integration tests, and build a docker image of the application

-To compile, run checkstyle, unit/integration tests and generate a spring executable jar, run
+To compile, run checkstyle, unit/integration tests, generate a spring executable jar, and build a docker image `data61/stellar-search:<version>` of the application run
 ```bash
 mvn clean verify
 ```